1. Regulatory framework

 Yes.

-Activities in the field of cylinder games, card games, dice games and slot machine games, cash bingo games and mutual betting may be carried out once a joint stock company or a limited liability company with its registered office in Poland obtains a licence.
+Activities in the field of cylinder games, card games, dice games and slot machine games, cash bingo games, mutual betting and audio-text lotteries may be carried out once a joint stock company or a limited liability company with its registered office in Poland obtains a licence.

 Yes.

-As a rule, only a joint stock company or a limited liability company with its registered office in Poland can carry out such gambling business, with the exceptions mentioned in 2.1.
+As a rule, only a joint stock company or a limited liability company with its registered office in Poland can carry out such gambling business, with the exceptions mentioned in 2.1 and some other specific forms of gambling.

 2.3 Can a local subsidiary be formed by foreign shareholders?